 CD Radio is designed to be broadcast from three satellites in geosynchronous orbit, two of which transmit the same signals at any given time to radio cards or S-band radios that are received through miniature satellite dish antennas.
-This design involves new applications of existing technology that have not been deployed and there can be no assurance that the CD Radio system will work as planned. components: (i) the satellites; (ii) the receivers; and (iii) the National Broadcast Studio.
+This design involves new applications of existing technology that have not been deployed and there can be no assurance that the CD Radio system will work as planned.

+The CD Radio delivery system will consist of three principal components: (i) the satellites; (ii) the receivers; and (iii) the National Broadcast Studio.